mattwind/cluster/README.md

 `vi ~/.ssh/config`

-Update your ansible inventory and run playbook.
+Update your ansible inventory with node dhcp address.

+`vi /etc/ansible/hosts`

+Setup the new node by running the ansible playbook.

 `ansible-playbook --limit "node1" playbooks/setup_node.yml --extra-vars "new_ip=172.16.0.200" --ask-become-pass`